Zero2Dev-Bootcamp/Student-Opportunities/docs/stakeholders.md

 Stakeholders: Students Opportunities Hub
-Context: The project involves multiple groups with vested interests in supporting high school students.
+Context: The project involves multiple groups with vested interests in supporting high school and college students.
 Role: The project team engages stakeholders to align goals and gather requirements.
 Axioms: